-The CD/DVD-ROM eject is an electronic eject button for opening the tray.
-You can also eject the CD/ DVD through the software CD/DVD player or by right clicking the CD/DVD drive in WindowsTM "My Computer."
-The emergency eject is used to eject a CD/DVD in case the electronic eject does not work.
-Do not use this in place of the electronic eject.
+The optical drive eject is an electronic eject button for opening the tray.
+You can also eject the optical drive tray through any CD/VCD/DVD software player or by right clicking the optical drive in WindowsTM "My Computer."
+The emergency eject is used to eject the optical drive tray in case the electronic eject does not work.
+Do not use the emergency eject in place of the electronic eject.